jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 On the Right-Hand side of the [POST /login](https://prisma.pan.dev/api/cloud/cspm/login#operation/app-login) API section, under **Request Samples**, Click **Shell + Curl**

-You should see this (I've just added my comments to each line on the right to indicate the relevant API request part):
+You should see this (I've also added my comments to each line on the right to indicate the relevant API request part):
 ```
 curl --request POST \                                       # The Method
   --url https://api.prismacloud.io/login \                  # The Endpoint